leemoa48/lees-zone/README.md

-Hi, I'm Olaitan , i'm happy to delve ito the world of python with you!
+Hi there, I'm happy to show you exciting things i an do!